-- Stock-based compensation (\$73,884 2011: \$252,024) in respect of stock options granted and vesting in the period.
-Assumptions regarding volatility, risk free rates, term and details of options granted are included in Note 9 of the financial statements.
-The intrinsic value of these same options at the date of this MD&A is \$Nil: - Consulting fees (\$52,107 2011: \$78,779) consisted primarily of fees paid to the Company's executive officers, which are lower in the current period.
-Related party fees are disclosed in Note 8 of the financial statements: - Professional fees (\$30,098 2011: \$32,354) relate to legal fees incurred with respect to satisfaction of regulatory compliance of the Company and fees paid to the Company's CFO and accounting staff.
-Refer Note 8 of the financial statements for amounts paid to the Company's senior management: - Investor relations costs of \$77,219 (2011: \$79,577) were incurred in the promotion of the Company and include travel costs for promotional trips and site visits by investors; - Office expenses (\$42,678 2011: \$4,371) is higher due to permanent staff hired at the Company's Vancouver and Reno locations to assist with office administration; - Foreign exchange gain (\$14,070 2011: loss \$10,767) is due to fluctuations in USD:CAD rates.
-The Company's transactions in Nevada are denominated USD.
+- Stock-based compensation (\$108,467 2011: \$437,594) relates to stock options granted and vested during the period.
+Assumptions regarding volatility, risk free rates, term and details of options granted are included in Note 9 of the condensed interim consolidated financial statements.
+The intrinsic value of these options at the date of this MD&A is \$Nil; - Consulting fees (\$126,923 2011: \$168,537) consisted primarily of fees paid to the Company's executive officers, which are lower in the current period.
+Related party fees are disclosed in Note 8 of the condensed interim consolidated financial statements; - Professional fees (\$73,154 2011: \$65,281) relate to legal fees incurred with respect to satisfaction of regulatory compliance and fees paid to an executive officer of the Company and accounting staff.
+Refer to Note 8 of the condensed interim consolidated financial statements for amounts paid to the Company's senior management; - Investor relations costs of \$240,054 (2011: \$95,702) were incurred in the promotion of the Company and include travel costs for promotional trips and site visits by investors.
+Total promotional and investor travel was \$116,240, consulting fees were \$97,180 and other costs related to financing were \$26,634 in the six months ended September 30, 2012.
+Higher costs are related to an increase in promotional focused activity: - Office expenses (\$62,618 2011: \$19,450) is higher due to permanent staff hired at the Company's Vancouver and Reno locations to assist with office administration; - Foreign exchange gain (\$4,686 2011: \$84,338) is due to fluctuations in USD:CAD rates.
+The Company's transactions in Nevada are denominated U.S. dollars.